Zion Wright

-Zion Wright (born February 3, 1999) is a regular-footed American skateboarder.
+Zion Wright (born February 3, 1999) is an American regular-footed skateboarder.
 In 2019, Wright solidified himself as one of the newest generation's stars after being named a member of the USA Skateboarding Team.

 Early life

 Wright grew up in Jupiter, Florida.
 He first started skateboarding at the age of 4 and quickly became a respected skateboarder in his home state of Florida.
 At the age of 16, Wright moved from his hometown to Los Angeles, California in hopes of advancing his skateboarding career.
 The move seemed to pay off as Wright went pro for Real Skateboards in November 2017.

 Skateboarding career

 Videos

 In 2011, Wright had a part in Florida Daze by Mikey Glover, skating to Houdini by Foster The People.
 Wright also had parts in the 2013, Florida Daze 2 and the 2015, Florida Daze 3.
 In 2017, Wright had a part in the Thrasher - Am Scramble 2017 video and in the Real skateboards, By Any Means video.